aehrenhalt/ATLevents/README.md

-# Cute ATL
+# EVENTS ATL

-A one-month-at-a-time calendar of real events in **Reynoldstown, Inman Park, Old Fourth Ward, Poncey-Highland, Midtown** — plus the Beltline.
+A one-month-at-a-time calendar of real events in **Reynoldstown, Inman Park, Old Fourth Ward, East ATL, Poncey-Highland, Midtown** — plus the Beltline.

 Everything lives in a single `index.html`.
 No build step, no dependencies, no server.
 Double-click it and it works.